All You Need To Know About Multilingual Desktop Publishing

-3. Technical manuals: Whether it’s instructions to assemble a product or a description of its working, many technology, automobile, home furnishing, and appliance brands are utilizing multilingual DTP.
+3. Technical manuals: Whether it’s instructions to assemble a product or a description of its working, many technologies, automobile, home furnishing, and appliance brands are utilising multilingual DTP.

 4. Product labels: Check out how this chocolate brand connects with the English-speaking residents and tourists in Turkey.

-5. Presentations: Working in a multinational organization?
+5. Presentations: Working in a multinational organisation?
 More often than not, your audience comprises non-English speakers.
 Translating your presentation into multiple languages can help you create a great impression.

 6. Menus: Restaurants and cafes in cities that receive heavy tourist traffic use this strategy to attract tourists while also staying relevant to the residents.

 The process of multilingual desktop publishing